-Some foods we think are healthy really aren’t.
-And some are just too delicious for our own good.
-But avoiding these six foods is the right decision for our waistline – and our pocketbooks.
+A healthy grocery list is not the easiest thing to keep.
+There are a good deal of unhealthy foods out there that aren’t exactly as nutritious as you’d think, and others are just too delicious for our own good.
+Avoiding these six unhealthy foods is the right decision for our waistline – and our pocketbooks.

 We all want to eat healthy food – in theory, at least.
 And given its ubiquitousness, you’ve probably tuned out dieting advice entirely since becoming totally confused about what you should and shouldn’t eat.
-There are no end to the myths surrounding food and healthy eating.
-And that’s not even to mention the various diets out there: from paleo to raw food and low carb, all the way to veganism or so-called clean eating.
+There’s no end to the myths surrounding healthy and unhealthy foods and what should or shouldn’t go on a healthy grocery list.
+And that’s not even to mention the various diets out there: From paleo to raw food and low carb, all the way to veganism or so-called clean eating.
 In the end, it’s up to each of us to decide which food makes us feel best.

-There are some foods which are especially unhealthy and simultaneously are bad for the environment.
+But there are some particularly unhealthy foods on the market which are also especially bad for the environment.
 That makes it easier to eliminate them from (or decrease their frequency in) our diet.
 And luckily, there’s usually a simple alternative that’s just as good.
+Keeping a healthy grocery list isn’t just for your own good, but for the good of the planet as well.

 1. White Rice